rehankiw/portfolio/README.md

 ## 📄 Copyright and License

-© 2024 [Your Name/Your Company Name].
+© 2024 rehanamrllh.
 All rights reserved.

 This website is based on a template purchased from FlaTheme.
 The original template is © 2024 FlaTheme.

-Modifications and customizations to the original template, as well as all content, are © 2024 [Your Name/Your Company Name].
+Modifications and customizations to the original template, as well as all content, are © 2024 rehanamrllh.

 ### Template License
 The purchased template from FlaTheme is subject to FlaTheme's licensing terms.
 For more information about the original template license, please visit [FlaTheme's website](https://flatheme.com) or refer to the license documentation provided with your purchase.

 ### Content License
-All custom content, including text, images, and modifications to the original template, is the property of [Your Name/Your Company Name] and may not be reproduced without permission.
+All custom content, including text, images, and modifications to the original template, is the property of rehanamrllh and may not be reproduced without permission.